giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The degraded continuous baseline is used to assess both:

 * the interpretation of the degraded stiffness law from the YAML input;
-* the sensitivity of the CSF-OpenSees projection to localized stiffness variation.
+* the sensitivity of the OpenSees sampling of the continuous CSF field to localized stiffness variation.

 ## Expected output organization